Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Experiments

 \subsection{Qualitative Analysis}

-As depicted in Figure \ref{fig:fig6}, we provide a visual comparison between Optimus-3, Qwen2.5-VL-7B \cite{bai2025qwen2}, and GPT-4o \cite{gpt4}, highlighting their differences in performance and behavior across various tasks.
+In this section, we present qualitative visualizations to illustrate the behavior of Optimus-3 across different task types.
+As depicted in Figure \ref{fig:fig11}, we provide a visual comparison between Optimus-3, Qwen2.5-VL-7B \cite{bai2025qwen2}, and GPT-4o \cite{gpt4}, highlighting their differences in performance and behavior across non-action tasks.
 We observe that GPT-4o exhibits hallucinations in captioning and embodied QA, lacks grounding capabilities, and produces unreasonable plans.
-In contrast, Qwen2.5-VL, when fine-tuned on our dataset, shows reduced hallucination, acquires grounding and planning abilities, and generates more coherent outputs.
+In contrast, Qwen2.5-VL-SFT, which is fine-tuned on our OptimusM$^4$ dataset, shows reduced hallucination, acquires grounding and planning abilities, and generates more coherent outputs.
 Notably, Optimus-3 accurately performs vision-related tasks and produces well-structured plans conditioned on instructions, demonstrating its superior perception and reasoning in the Minecraft environment.

+Moreover, as shown in Figure~\ref{fig:fig12}, we compare Optimus-3 with Jarvis-1 \cite{wang2023jarvis} on the open-ended instruction, \textit{Craft a diamond sword based on the current inventory}.
+We observe that Jarvis-1 fails to accurately capture the fine-grained item information in the inventory (hotbar), which leads to planning trajectories containing unnecessary steps (e.g., crafting a Wooden Pickaxe and a Stone Pickaxe ).
+Moreover, the semantic gap between its planning and action modules causes it to eventually produce an incorrect target item.
+In contrast, Optimus-3 precisely understands the current context and generates an appropriate plan, successfully crafting the Diamond Sword step-by-step.
+We attribute this performance to Optimus-3's integration of System 1 action loops and System 2 reasoning capabilities within a unified framework, which enables it adapts more effectively to the diverse situations encountered in Minecraft.